segmentio/segment-docs/src/connections/destination-data-control.md

 6. Once the file status column indicates that the download was successful, click the **Download CSV** link to download your CSV to your computer.<br/> The Source Schema CSV name has the following format:<br/>`workspace-slug-source-slug-schema-type-yyyy-mm-dd-hh-mm`

 > note "All events and properties are now included in the CSV file"
-> When you export the Source Schema, all events and properties are included in the CSV file regardless of the filters or search parameters currently applied to the Source Schema view.
+> When you export a Source Schema, all events and properties are included in the CSV file regardless of the filters or search parameters currently applied to the Source Schema view.

 ### View download history